Lugoj: Relief

-Most of the land on which the city is located has a flat relief, with a few elevations that do not exceed 2–3 m above the surface of the terrace.
+Most of the land on which the city is located has a flat relief, with a few elevations that do not exceed 2–3 metres above the surface of the terrace.
 In the northwest of the plain there are the Lugoj Hills, which make the transition to the Poiana Ruscă Mountains.
 South of the Timiș riverbed, the territory of Lugoj extends to the floodplain of Cernabora, the nearest local tributary of Timiș.

 Hydrography

 The hills of Lugoj have a radial hydrographic network that comes from the mountainous area and goes to the main collectors: Bega (in the north) and Timiș (in the southwest).
 Overall, the valleys have a consistent character and have naturally detached long peaks with the same radial orientation.
 The configuration of the relief north of Fârdea, in the confluence area of Miniș and Gladna, allowed the location here of the Surduc accumulation lake, which, with an area of over 320 ha, represents the largest lake area of Timiș County.